fmalmeida/bacannot/docs/quickstart.md

 !!! important "About profiles"

     Users **must** select one of the available profiles: docker or singularity.
-Conda may come in near future.
+Conda may come in future.
 Please read more about how to [proper select NF profiles](profiles.md#)

 ## Run the pipeline